Wal8800/wal8800.github.io/docs/_posts/2023-02-11-how-to-write-plain-code.markdown

 person = Person(payload["name"], payload["age"])
 ```

-The value assignment in these two specific examples doesn't add to the functionality so we can remove them and directly use the value.
+The value assignment in above example doesn't add to the functionality so we can remove them and directly use the value.
 There are scenario where value assignment that doesn't add to the functionality but improve the readability.
 For example, breaking down complex boolean condition.

 ```python
 is_valid = a and (b or c)